PeizhiShi/MsvNet/README.md

 ### Single feature recognition

 1. Get the MsvNet source code by cloning the repository: `git clone https://github.com/PeizhiShi/MsvNet.git`.
 2. Download the FeatureNet [dataset](https://github.com/madlabub/Machining-feature-dataset), and convert them into voxel models via [binvox](https://www.patrickmin.com/binvox/).
 The filename format is `label_index.binvox`.
-Then put all the `*.binvox` files in the folder `data/64/`. `64` refers to the resolution of the voxel models.
+Then put all the `*.binvox` files in a same folder `data/64/`. `64` refers to the resolution of the voxel models.
 This folder is supposed to contain 24,000 `*.binvox` files.
+Please note there are some mislabelled files in category 8 (rectangular_blind_slot) and 12 (triangular_blind_step).
+Before moving these files in the same folder, please correct these filenames.
 3. Run `python single_train.py` to train the neural network.
 Please note that data augmentation is employed in this experiment.
 Thus, the training accuracy is lower than the val/test accuracy.